RenCloud/InformatiCup2017/source/results.rst

 Network structure: [1370, 500, 500, 1500, 7]

 Accuracy got never over 16%.
 Sometimes way worse.
-But the weights stay small which was a win for us.
+But the weights stayed small which we interpreted as a good sign.
 The choice of Opitmizer and learning rate for the finetuning part didn't had any effect on the testresults.

 Next try with almost the same parameters but this time with 31700 unlabeled data sets.
 The initialization was long and the input vector got up to 7300.
 The program took just 3GB but after the first epoch the memory usage doubled.
-We expect that the :meth:`np.random.shuffle` and the ne permutated image and label array are the reason why the memeory usage exploded.
-In previouse tests wasn't this in issue.
-We expect that there had to be some kind of an bug.
+We decided to shorten our input vector.

-Because of this we had to constrain the input vector.
 Every word which happens to occure to few or too much is cut out of the vector.

 After this we ended up with 1636 in input vector size.
 The hyperparameters for the third test were as followed: